The Future of IT Ticketing Systems: Emerging Trends and Technologies to Watch

 What are the Limitations of Traditional IT Ticketing System?

 There is no doubt that a traditional ticketing system aids in moving user requests along and allows for prioritization of the most critical tickets, collaboration, and reporting.
 When support teams adopt traditional ticketing systems, they encounter several difficulties.
-Here are some common issues with traditional IT ticketing systems.
+Here are some common issues with traditional ticketing systems.

 - Lack of Flexibility